Royal Agricultural Benevolent Institution: Management

-The charity is governed by a board of 12 trustees, who serve for four years but may be re-elected for a second term.
-Jeanette Dawson OBE is the chair of the board.
+The charity is governed by a council of 11 trustees, who serve for four years but may be re-elected for a second term.
+John Stanley is the chair of the board.

-The chief executive of R.A.B.I is Alicia Chivers, who succeeded Paul Burrows in 2018.
+The chief executive of RABI is Alicia Chivers, who succeeded Paul Burrows in 2018.

 Services

-R.A.B.I's primary service is providing grants to farming people in financial need.
-It offers regular payments to those from the agricultural industry needing long-term support; mostly people who are no longer working, are typically over 65 and have limited savings.
-One-off payments can also be given for other things such as essential white goods, heating or disability equipment and adaptations.

-The charity also supports working individuals and families from the farming sector who are struggling financially.
+Historically, RABI's primary service has been providing grants to farming people in financial need, with the object of RABI defined as “The prevention and relief of need, hardship or distress in such manner as the Trustees in their discretion think fit to such persons who are, or have been, employed or engaged in the farming industry, or the dependants of such persons.”